Writing at the Graduate Level

 Primary and Secondary Sources (Ithaca College Library) This source begins by defining primary and secondary sources, and then discusses what types of sources are considered primary, secondary, and tertiary.
 It also includes a chart containing examples of primary and secondary sources.

-Primary, Secondary, and Tertiary Sources (University Libraries, University of Maryland) Primary, secondary, and tertiary sources are explained with definitions and examples.
+Primary, Secondary, and Tertiary Sources (English Department, University of Maryland) Primary, secondary, and tertiary sources are explained with definitions and examples.
 A comparison chart with examples of source types across various disciplines can help you conceptualize the differences in primary, secondary, and tertiary sources.

 A Source’s Role in Your Paper (Harvard Guide to Using Sources, Harvard College Writing Program) “When you begin to draft your paper, you will need to decide what role each of your sources will play in your argument.
 In other words, you will need to figure out what you're going to do with the source in your paper.
 As you consider what role each source will play in your paper, you should begin by thinking about the role that source played in your research process.”
 This source offers “a list of questions to help you decide how you're going to use each of your sources.”